-- Mild TBI: GCS 13-15

-- Moderate TBI: GCS 9-12

-- Severe TBI: GCS 3-8
+Mild TBI: GCS 13-15Moderate TBI: GCS 9-12Severe TBI: GCS 3-8

 The GCS score will be affected by hypotension, hypoxemia, sedation, and paralysis.
 Therefore, ideally it should be recorded in the ED following resuscitation and prior to administration of sedation or pharmacological paralysis.
-Scoring of the GCS should be broken down by categories for eye, motor and verbal responses in addition to the total of all values (example: GCS 10 (E3, V3, M4)).
+Scoring of the GCS should be broken down by categories for eye, motor and verbal responses in addition to the total of all values (example: GCS 10 and E3, V3, M4).
 The best observed score should be recorded.
-For example, if a patient follows commands with the right upper extremity but only withdraws with the left upper extremity, then a GCS motor score of 6 (not 4) should be awarded.
+For example, if a patient follows commands with the right upper extremity but only withdraws with the left upper extremity, then a GCS motor score of 6 (not 4) should be assigned.

-Examination Response Score (3- 15)
+Examination Response Modified Pediatric Response (≤ 2 years) Score (3-15)

-Eye Opening Response (E) Eyes open spontaneously 4
+Eye Opening Response Eyes open

+(E) Eyes open spontaneously spontaneously 4

-Eyes open to speech 3
+Eyes open to speech Eyes open to speech 3

-Eyes open to pain 2
+Eyes open to pain Eyes open to pain 2

-Eyes do not open 1
+Eyes do not open Eyes do not open 1

-Motor Response (M) Follows commands 6
+Motor Response (M) Follows commands Localizes (purposeful) movement toward Spontaneous movement Withdraws to touch 6

-Localizes (purposeful) movement toward a painful stimulus 5
+a painful stimulus vitilalaws to todoll 5

-Withdraws (normal flexion) from pain 4
+Withdraws (normal flexion) from pain Withdraws to pain 4

-Abnormal flexion to pain (decorticate) 3

-Extension response to pain (decerebrate) 2
+Abnormal flexion to pain (decorticate) Extension response to pain (decerebrate) Abnormal flexion to pain (decorticate) Extension response to pain (decerebrate) 3

-None 1
+None None 1

+Made at Danas and AA Coos/babbles •

 Verbal Response (V) Oriented 5

-Confused 4
+Confused Irritable/cries 4

-Inappropriate words 3
+Inappropriate words Cries to pain 3

-Incomprehensible sounds 2
+Incomprehensible sounds Moans 2

-None 1
+None None 1